-In summary, the applicant is proposing to demolish the existing Culver and Imperial lifeguard substations, which have a footprint of approximately 200 square feet.
-The applicant has proposed to construct two new lifeguard substations in the same location, including restrooms, showers, locker rooms, storage rooms, and a garages.
+The applicant is proposing to demolish the existing Culver and Imperial lifeguard substations, which have a footprint of approximately 200 square feet.
+The applicant has proposed to construct two new lifeguard substations in the same location, including restrooms, showers, locker rooms, storage rooms, and garages.
 The proposed footprint of the Culver substation would be 650 square feet and the proposed footprint of the Imperial substation would be 830 square feet.
-There are also alternatives, as discussed above, that would minimize the risk from flood hazard, would not contribute to significant erosion, and would not displace sandy beach area.